-3. Grammar quizzes
+3. Grammar Quizzes (15%)

 Like the vocabulary quizzes, these will be cumulative.
 They are designed to point out areas where further study is needed.
-Most grammar quizzes will occur at the beginning of class on Monday evenings, but see the course outline for exact quiz dates and contents.
+Most grammar quizzes will occur at the beginning of class on

+Monday evenings, but see the course outline for exact quiz dates and contents.
 See the additional guidelines for quizzes below.

-- Related Learning Outcomes: 1, 3 - Due date: see the schedule below.
+- To complete this assignment, students will follow these guidelines: - Write the quizzes at the assigned times with no help from notes or textbook. - Related Learning Outcomes: 1, 3 - Due date: see the schedule below.